 “Closed loop” refers to to the function of the system, meaning fueling is driven off of feedback from the oxygen sensor.
-Weather it is mathematically driven or table driven as the initial calculation for the amount of fuel needed, once we are closed loop, we are completely reliant on the data provided by the oxygen sensor for the final fueling value in the cylinder.
+Whether it is mathematically driven or table driven as the initial calculation for the amount of fuel needed, once we are closed loop, we are completely reliant on the data provided by the oxygen sensor for the final fueling value in the cylinder.

 In many cases, idle and part throttle are where we learn the fuel trim that is applied globally.